Work Permits

 All Year

-Prohibited in firms subject to Fair Labor Standards Act.
-For further information contact:
+Prohibited in firms subject to the Fair Labor Standards Act.
+For further information, contact:

 Federal Wage and Hour Office